pmonterde/pmonterde.github.io/aboutme.md

 - Master in Health Data Science at URV-UGA (2024 - Present)

 ### Experience
-- R&D Engineer on diagnostic devices at Leitat Technological Center (2021 - 2024)
+- R&D Engineer on diagnostic devices at Leitat Technological Center, Terrassa (2021 - 2024)